 While Joan was growing up, there was a war going on between France and England.
 This war had lasted almost one hundred years.
 France was divided and had no king.
 Joan began hearing the voices of Saint Michael, Saint Catherine, and Saint Margaret.
 They told Joan that she was chosen by God to unite France and to help Charles be crowned king.
 Joan was very surprised because she knew nothing about politics or about the military.
 She wanted to serve God, but she did not know how to help her country.
 Finally, she realized that this was God's will and He would lead her.

 Joan of Arc was faithful to God's will in her life.
 Even when she was laughed at, she kept her focus on God and what he asked her to do.
-It seemed to be impossible for a teenage girl to become a soldier, lead an army, and unite the country of France, but Joan did just that because of her faith.

 When things seem to be impossible in our lives, we can be like Joan and let our faith guide us.